Careers Education, Information, Advice and Guidance (CEIAG)

 - Miss M Qadri– 4YP (Matrix accredited) External Careers Adviser (Level 6 Diploma in CEIAG)

-Mrs Hawkins is in school every day, seeing students by prior arrangement or at short notice as necessary.
+Mrs Hawkins is in the academy every day, seeing students by prior arrangement or at short notice as necessary.
 All students are welcome to speak to her at any break or lunchtime and to make an appointment if preferred.
-Parents are welcome to attend.
+Parents/carers are welcome to attend.

-Miss Qadri from 4YP is in school most Wednesdays and generally sees students by prior arrangement.
+Miss Qadri from 4YP is in the academy most Wednesdays and generally sees students by prior arrangement.

 Our team can provide information, advice, guidance and support to young people on a range of issues that might affect their lives